-See Behaviour Policy for memorandum on justifiable restraint.
+See Behaviour Policy for memorandum on justifiable restraint Wade Deacon High School (hillsidehigh.co.uk)

-26 Use of school or college premises for non-school/college activities
+26. Use of school premises for non-school activities

 When services or activities are provided by the governing body of our school under the direct supervision or management of our staff all arrangements for child protection and safeguarding will apply.